Skip to Content

 The Academic Common Market (ACM) is a consortium of university academic degree programs in 15 states sponsored by the Southern Regional Education Board (SREB).
 Students wishing to pursue a program of study not available in their home state may be able to do so in another participating ACM institution at the in-state tuition rate.
 The 15 states participating in the consortium are Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.

 It is important to note that while a particular state may participate in the ACM, individual institutions may place additional requirements governing student participation in the program.
-Further, some institutions in a given state may not participate in the program at all.
+Further, some institutions in a given state may not participate in the program.

-The ACM program is not competitive or merit-based, but applicants must meet state residency and college program requirements.
+The ACM program is not competitive or merit-based; applicants must meet state residency and college program requirements.

 Eligibility

-Florida residents who wish to pursue a graduate program of study which is not offered by the State University System of Florida via the Academic Common Market (ACM) program must meet the following conditions:
+Florida residents who wish to pursue a graduate program of study that the State University System of Florida does not offer through the ACM program must meet the following conditions:

-• Be admitted unconditionally into a degree-granting, graduate-level, program.
-Undergraduate programs are not eligible for inclusion in the ACM for Florida.
-Certificate programs, post-baccalaureate programs, post-master’s degree programs, and correspondence programs are also not eligible.
+• Be admitted unconditionally into a degree-granting, graduate-level program.
+Undergraduate programs, certificate programs, post-baccalaureate programs, and correspondence programs are not eligible.

-• Confirm that the desired degree program is not offered by an institution within the State University System of Florida.
+• Confirm that an institution within the State University System of Florida does not offer the desired degree program.

-• Submit at minimum three pieces of documentary evidence to verify Florida residency as described on the State of Florida ACM Application.
+• Submit a minimum three pieces of documentary evidence to verify Florida residency as described on the State of Florida ACM Application.

 Non-Florida residents interested in Florida public university degree programs should refer to the SREB/ACM website or contact their State ACM Coordinator for information and to obtain an application.